twonth/winning-at-windows/README.md

 * [SuperF4](https://stefansundin.github.io/superf4/): when Alt-F4 isn't good enough.
 Forcefully kill foreground apps with Ctrl-Alt-F4.
 Endorsed by Bowser.

+* [File Unlocker](https://github.com/marianpekar/file-unlocker-for-windows): Easily find and kill processes that are locking a file or folder.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu.

 * [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to toggle autohiding  the taskbar.
 Useful for touchscreen devices in combination with Stardock's TouchTasks.